Cash wins 2nd straight Manager of the Year; Kapler NL winner

 Then, in a year when the star-laden Dodgers and Padres were supposed to compete for NL West supremacy, San Francisco surged to the best record in baseball.
 The Giants beat out the Dodgers by a game for the division crown, although they lost to Los Angeles in a tightly contested Division Series.

-Perhaps it is, but now Kapler has done something Bochy never did with the Giants — win Manager of the Year.
-Bochy did receive the award in 1996 when he was with the Padres.

-Kapler is the first Giants manager to win since 2000, when Baker received the honor for the third time in an eight-year span.

-Counsell finished second behind Kapler after leading the Brewers to the NL Central title.
+Counsell finished second after leading the Brewers to the NL Central title.
 Shildt was third — a month after he was fired over what Cardinals president John Mozeliak described as philosophical differences.

 Brian Snitker of the World Series champion Braves and Dave Roberts of the Dodgers were the other managers to receive votes.